Skip to content

 • Agent coordination

-How multiple LLM-based agents divide work, share state, and resolve disagreements, and why coordination structure that mismatches task structure is a primary source of multi-agent system failure.
+How multiple LLM agents divide work, share state, and handle failures, with research showing that coordination structure must match task structure and that poor coordination causes the majority of multi-agent system failures.

 • Agentic workflows